versionHQ/multi-agent-system/README.md

 ## Key Features

-A mulit-agent system that tailors messaging workflow, predicts its performance, and deploys it on third-party tools.
+A mulit-agent systems with Rag that tailors messaging workflow, predicts its performance, and deploys it on third-party tools.

 The `agent` is model agnostic.
 The default model is set Chat GTP 4o.
 We ask the client their preference and switch it accordingly using llm variable stored in the `BaseAgent` class.

-Multiple `agent`s can form a `team` to complete complex tasks together.
+Multiple `agents` can form a `team` to complete complex tasks together.

-1. **Client & Customer Analysis**:
-   - Fetch clustering analysis results of each customer.
-   - Retrieve outbound campaign conditions such as objective, media mix, target audience from the React client interface.
-   - Employ default conditions in case no client inputs are available.

-2. **Assumption Building**:
-   - Call `agent-a` and let it build assumptions we will test on each user to achieve the goal.
-   - Ask the client for the approval.

-3. **Workflow Tailoring**:
+**1. Analysis**
+- Professional `agents` handle the analysis `tasks` on each client, customer, and product.

+**2. Messaging Workflow Creation**
-   - Call `agent-b` and let it draft messaging workflow with 3 conditional layers.
+- Several `teams` receive the analysis and design initial messaging workflow with several layers.
-   - Call `agent-c` and let it set up media channels and schedule based on the client inputs on audience and media mix.
-   - Call `agent-d` and let it draft a first message to send.

-   (They form a `team`.)

-   [*brain*]
-   - Within each agent, user data (jsonl) is passed to the RAGTool function in Composio.
-   - This RAG system queries a Chroma DB that has been pre-trained on a repository of past outbound campaigns.
-   - Utilizes LLM to generate the output on next best action, comparing with past similar campaigns in the Chroma DB.

-4. **Performance Predicting**
-   - Call `agent-x` from the versionHQ module, and estimate performance of the first layer of the workflow.

-5. **Client Interaction**:
-   - Presents the workflow, next best action, and performance prediction to the client through a React client interface.
-   - Allows the user to choose whether to accept or ask for change on the action recommended.

-6. **Finalizing Workflow**:
-   - Collects all client feedback.
+- Ask the client for their inputs
-   - Passes the information back to the relative agent/s to recreate.

-7. **Deploying Next Action**:
-   - Use Composio to deploy on the CRM or ad platform.
+- Deploy the workflow on the third party tools using `composio`.

+**3. Autopiloting**
+- Responsible `agents` or `teams` autopilot executing and refining the messaging workflow.

 ## Technologies Used